Thomas Hazelton

 Thomas Anthony Hazelton (born 22 January 1999) is an Australian professional rugby league footballer who plays as a for the Cronulla-Sutherland Sharks in the National Rugby League (NRL).

 Background

-Hazelton grew up in Goulburn and played his junior rugby league for the Goulburn Stockmen.
+Hazelton grew up in Goulburn, New South Wales and played his junior rugby league for the Goulburn Stockmen.

 Career

 2022

 Hazelton made his first grade debut for Cronulla against the Sydney Roosters in (Indigenous Round) round 12 of the 2022 NRL season, in a 36–16 loss and became Cronulla player number 552.

 2023

 Hazelton played a total of 18 games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
 Hazelton played in the club's 13–12 upset loss against the Sydney Roosters which ended their season.

 2024

 Hazelton played 25 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
 Hazelton played in all three of Cronulla's finals matches including their preliminary final loss against Penrith.